tylermercer/personal-website/src/posts/obligatory-hello-world.md

    I need to write more about this.]
 It's a piece of my mind that people _anywhere in the world_ can experience and (hopefully) relate to.
-Heck, that's not just cool, that's _electrifying_!
+Heck, that's not just pretty cool, that's incredible!

 My goal is to keep this momentum going, not just in publishing more articles,